mayagao/prompt-comparison/README.md

 4. Enter variables for each set of scenarios
 5. Click Run to test the different prompts variations across different scnearios!

+Variables used across different prompt variations will be detected and shared, so you only need to enter them once—just ensure they have the same name like `patch_url`.

 ## Run the dev server

 ```bash